 With her ultimate goal of becoming a doctor in mind, Notre Dame junior Candice Park spent this past summer in India for eight weeks, grappling with issues surrounding medicine and public health in New Delhi.

-Along with Park, seven other Notre Dame students presented their experiences made possible by medical mission grants from the Dooley Society at the Dooley Society annual student presentation day on November 19.
+Along with Park, seven other Notre Dame students presented their experiences made possible by medical mission grants from Notre Dame medical alumni on November 19.